 AKG labels the K550 their new Reference closed headphone.
 The sound is very accurate, without much peakiness or drop off - so the highs are very present and detailed, but without excess.
 The bass is more present than in the AKG Q701 or 271mkii/272hd and has solid extension down low.
 The mids are open and detailed, as you'd expect from a headphone AKG labels as their 'Reference'.

-The big thing that differentiates these from other closed headphones though is the soundstage.
-This really is a bit of a game changer, in our opinion, since you can listen and and start to forget you are wearing a closed headphone - you can just get into the music and the space in the music.
-For someone who has been looking for an open headphone to use at home and a closed headphone for when they need some isolation, the K550 may very likely be able to give you a great combination of both - an open feeling soundstage with effective isolation.
-You'll experience some nice front to back space and a pretty wide soundstage, something you may not notice in the first few minutes but will really be appreciated while you listen more, since this really allows you to get into the music more.
+The big thing that differentiates these from most other closed headphones though is the soundstage.
+For someone who has been looking for an open headphone to use at home but needs some isolation, the K550 may very likely be able to give you a great combination of both - an open feeling soundstage with effective isolation.

 These are perfect for listening at the office, library or at home, given their combination of comfort and isolation.
 Radiohead on an ipod gets to a decent volume at about 7-8/10, but they do benefit from an amp and you will easily hear the improvements/differences between bit rates and with a headphone amp or a good receiver.

 And he goes on in the full review here: '...The build quality of these headphones is excellent...it's refreshing to see a headphone designed for an adult.
 These are really an elegant and understated headphone...just beautiful! ...
 Once properly adjusted, however, the comfort and sound can be endured for hours with great pleasure ...
-I have to say AKG has indeed produced a sealed headphone with the performance usually found only in open headphone designs.
-This is the best sounding truly sealed headphone I've heard to date.'
+I have to say AKG has indeed produced a sealed headphone with the performance usually found only in open headphone designs.'

 What Hifi: 5 STARS!
 'The soundstage is well-defined, and separates individual threads of the recording as well as it integrates them into a coherent whole.
 The vocal has ample space, and is packed with information – the AKGs don't lose a scrap of detail.
 The overall presentation is expertly balanced.
 The K550s are sweetly communicative, handle tempos in a natural, unforced manner and punch into and out of low-frequency information with precision.